K-PaaS/application-platform-guide-eng/install/service/redis.md

 service_instance_bullet_name: "Redis Dedicated Server Use"               # Service Instance bullet Name
 service_instance_bullet_desc: "Redis Service Using a Dedicated Server"   # Enter description about Service Instance bullet
 service_instance_plan_guid: "2a26b717-b8b5-489c-8ef1-02bcdc445720"       # Service Instance Plan Guid
-service_instance_plan_name: "dedicated-vm"                               # Service Instance Plan Name
-service_instance_plan_desc: "Redis service to provide a key-value store" # Enter description about Service Instance Plan
-service_instance_org_limitation: "-1"                                    # Limit the number of Service Instances that can be installed in Org.
-(No limit for -1)
-service_instance_space_limitation: "-1"                                  # Limit the number of Service Instances that can be installed in Space.
-(No limit for -1)
 ```

 ### <div id="2.5"/> 2.5.
 Service Installation